-This course is 40 hours, held over 6 days (2 evening sessions and 4 full days).
+This course is 40 hours, held over 4 days (with the addition of some online study and assignments).
 Mornings are devoted to lectures and exams.
 Afternoons are devoted to practical hands-on sessions and first aid or emergency simulations.
 Evenings are free for study and assignments.
 You will have reading and quizzes to complete in the evenings.
-This program is generally run on consecutive weekends (Friday evening thru Sunday).
+This program is generally run on consecutive weekends.

 This WFA course is hosted by Yamnuska Mountain Adventures and taught by Rocky Mountain Adventure Medicine.
 This program is recognized by Alberta Occupational Health & Safety as equivalent to Standard First Aid and included Level C CPR and AED training.
 There is no pre-requisite for this program.

 - patient assessment system

 - airway and breathing management

 - soft tissue injuries